ComtechServices/wysiwygDITA/README.md

-# wysiwygDITA
-Client-side rendering of DITA in the browser
+# wysiwygDITA: Rendering DITA in the Browser

 A presentation of this project was given at CIDM DITA North America 2015, and is included here.